cognitivetech/ollama-ebook-summary/walkthrough/README.md

 This is my current prompt for *bulleted notes summaries*:

 ```
-Write bulleted notes summarizing the following text, with headings terms and key concepts in bold. \n\nTEXT: {content}
+Write bulleted notes summarizing the following text, with headings and terms in bold. \n\nTEXT: {content}
 ```

 Here is an example command for summarizing a single chunk of text: